ChristinaHyh/Cat-s-Cradle/_posts/2019-02-27-pdf-js-anki.md

 ![](/assets/img/f.png)

-Select AnkiConnect or AnkiWeb in "Servicec Options", you can also change the dictionary in the "Dictionary Options".
+Select AnkiConnect or AnkiWeb in "Services Options", you can also change the dictionary in the "Dictionary Options".

 The following is my configuration, you can set according to your personal preferences.